EkoCommunications/UpstraUIKitAndroidSample/sharepost/readme.md

 }
 ```

 Note: *If you not override shareToExternal(context: Context, post: EkoPost) function.
-The UIKit will do nothing with UI except return context and post object
+The UIKit will don't anything with UI except return context and post object

 ### 3. Share In
 If you want to be able to navigate to post detail page by using post id as the key